Omidou/Natural-disasters-data-story/index.md

 -->

 ### Abstract
-More complete abstract than the one in the readme
+More complete abstract than the one in the readme + research questions updated

 ### What data?
-QuoteBank blabla, natural disasters quotes ... + natural disasters dataset blabla <br/> Lots of pretty plots from data exploration + explanations!
+QuoteBank blabla, natural disasters quotes ... + natural disasters dataset blabla <br/> Lots of pretty plots from data exploration + explanations!<br/>

+The QuoteBank dataset consists of quotations found in online articles.
+With the help of a dataset containing ground truth informations on different kind of natural disasters [worldwide](https://www.emdat.be/), and most specifically [in the US](https://www.kaggle.com/headsortails/us-natural-disaster-declarations), it is possible to extract quotes relative to these natural crisis. <br/>

 ### Methods
 Quick summary of what was done for maps + analysis of speakers (? maybe not necessary)